 The data columns, in gray in the schema here above, represents the context

-, that is to say all the information retrieved from your IT system.a) Item ID
+, that is to say all the information directly imported from the original data without any statistical processing involved.a) Item ID

 probability of not hitting a shortage.
 This value represents the performance goal in term of stock availability.
 Read more on setting the right service level